 Still having constipation?
 Sigh.
 Either you have not done ALL of the steps listed above, OR you have under-estimated your use of stimulant laxatives.
 If you HAVE been a chronic laxative user, you may have permanently slowed down the para-sympathetic nervous system which propels your colon.
 This must be treated by a GI Specialist.
 This is rare, and we hope it is not you, but rest assured there are stimulants and “volumizers” for the GI tract to use so just be very honest with your GI Specialist.

-I absolutely do NOT recommend high colonics as they just flush out the good bacteria you have worked so hard to get into place.
+Although controversial, I feel that colonics can not only provide immediate constipation relief, but that they can “train” your colon to move faster.
+Just be careful to replace with double probiotics for 2 weeks after you get one.
+I haven’t mentioned things like multi-fiber supplements, psyllium supplements and triphala because, although useful, these all take time to “kick in” and should be introduced gradually.
 Before I go, I should mention that you can achieve a healthy GI tract whether you have IBS or diarrhea, bloating, gas, constipation or even leaky gut with the right diet, stress-management, probiotics and gut-healing supplements.